cpoff-rv/css-grid-intro/README.md

 }
 ```

-If we wanted to put Item 1 on top of Item 2, we can just use `z-index`.
+If we wanted to put Item 1 on top of Item 2, we can use `z-index`.

-One very practical upside to this feature is that it may replace the need for `position: absolute;` in certain cases.
+A practical upside to this feature is that it may replace the need for `position: absolute;` in certain cases.

 ## Track Sizing
 We've seen some of this already, but to recap: Grid offers us the ability to create fixed _and_ flexible track sizes using various length units.
 We can use pixels if we want a fixed grid, or the new `fr` unit if we want a flexible grid.